 - What really matters and to who – Be aware when it is appropriate and commercial to achieve all aspects – Dependent on time, place (and the client’s legal funds).

-- Business centered model – Have a business focus on what is important – rather than a lawyer’s focus on getting everything right and being right in the Legal Contract Negotiation.
+- Business centred model – Have a business focus on what is important – rather than a lawyer’s focus on getting everything right and being right in the Legal Contract Negotiation.

 “I failed to make the chess team because of my height”